-Hand Hygiene 101: Creating a Hygiene Culture
+Hand Hygiene 101: Creating a Culture of Food Safety

-A hand hygiene culture is a unified mindset across the organization that puts health and safety at the forefront of everything done within the business, both physically and mentally.
+A culture of food safety is a unified mindset across the organization that puts health and safety at the forefront of everything done within the business, both physically and mentally.
 If an effective hygiene culture is in place, everything from the layout and design of a facility to how an employee thinks about their own personal hygiene, should all be considered through the lens of of your hygiene goals.
 By having a culture of hygiene you can expect to reduce the risk of human error because there is a true understanding of the importance of the processes.
 The diagram below displays the various aspects of effective hygiene culture and how they must all work together.

 To further develop this culture and promote good hand hygiene practices, it is key to: